idrinth-api-bench/issues/README.md

 ## Regarding existing libraries

 Other tools like [matteofigus/api-benchmark](https://github.com/matteofigus/api-benchmark), [bvanderlaan/api-bench-runner](https://github.com/bvanderlaan/api-bench-runner) or [jeffbski/bench-rest](https://github.com/jeffbski/bench-rest) are all untouched for quite a while and don't provide type definitions for typescript.
-This makes them less desirable when working with bigger projects where the better static codecheck is an huge boost in developement speed.
+This makes them less desirable when working with bigger projects where the better static codecheck is a huge boost in development speed.
-Additionally this tool separates the validation thread from the thread processing the actual requests to further minimize the effect of complicated validations or huge response bodies on the data gathering.
+Additionally, this tool separates the validation thread from the thread processing the actual requests to further minimize the effect of complicated validations or huge response bodies on the data gathering.

 ## Usage & Examples

-Basicly require main/include main and supply the executor method with required parameters.
+Basically require main/include main and supply the executor method with required parameters.
 There is an example avaible in /examples.
 Tasks defined in `src/routes`-subfolders `before`, `before_task`, `before_each`, `main`, `after_each`, `after_task` and `after` will be used to automatically fill the Job processed by the executor.

 Parameters of contained functions will be filled with environment variable values of the respective name (`aBc` -> `A_BC`).